-In the latest episode of the podcast, Episode 59, I spoke with Chris Lanam about whether or not Jurassic Park could survive as a fully operational theme park, like Walt Disney World or Universal Studios.
+In Episode 59 I spoke with Chris Lanam about whether or not Jurassic Park could survive as a fully operational theme park, like Walt Disney World or Universal Studios.
 While the park we saw in the film was unfinished, there's still plenty to forecast about the future of the park.
 Here's a few things we noticed based off film canon only:

 When you arrive at most theme parks, you are either dropped off at the hotel or right at the park's front door.
 Take Walt Disney World for instance - In many cases, you arrive by plane, take the Magical Express to the resort, and take a bus, ferry or monorail to the park.
 In Jurassic Park, we assume visitors would arrive by ship, unlike the helicopter the fateful group arrived on.
 Once on the on the island, how do you get around the island?
 Are they toting thousands of guest by Jeep?
 That doesn't seem practical.
 Also where are they going - the unseen hotel or the Visitors Center?